sergiodxa/grial/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 ## Why?
-There's a lot of boilerplate code required to code a GraphQL server with Node.js, the server code it's almost always the same, create a server, load the resolvers and the schema and set the `/graphql` endpoint.
+There's a lot of boilerplate code required to run a GraphQL API with Node.js, the server code it's almost always the same, create a server, load the resolvers and the schema and set the `/graphql` endpoint along with GraphiQL.

 Grial allow you to only think about your business logic and API and is responsible for implementing the boilerplate code for you.

-Grial also give you a serie of connector in order to consume many data sources easily.
+Grial also provide you with connectors you can use to consume many data sources easily.

 ## How to use
 ### Setup